 Jeromy Brett has been with MacDowell since 2007 as a maintenance assistant, making up the third spoke of the J-Crew at MacDowell.
 He spent five years as a tree climber and arborist in Australia, before working with developmentally disabled teenagers and adults both in Scotland and in Temple, NH.
 He enjoys participating in most outdoor activities, travel, and a good beer.

-Robin Cherof has been a cook at MacDowell since 2014.
+Robin Cherof became sous chef in 2019, having been a cook at MacDowell since 2014.
 She started working full time in 2016, preparing dinners with a healthy and seasonal twist.
 As a former dancer and former farmer, she can't help groovin' to music while she cooks and loves running off to the MacDowell garden five minutes before serving dinner for that fresh sprinkling of parsley.
 She and her husband Todd like a good bike ride, especially one that ends at a local brewery.

 Emily Drury started work as the gardener at MacDowell in 2001.
 It was the first time MacDowell had employed a gardener since Marian MacDowell was still directing what happened on the property.
 In the years since, Emily has designed, installed and maintained extensive and diverse gardens and plantings, taking over from a maintenance crew increasingly more involved with buildings and roads.
 Emily grew up in the Monadnock Region towns of Hancock and Harrisville, where she developed a love and profound regard for plants, plant communities, and the ways in which they support and engage other life forms and systems.
 Curiosity around nested and intersecting ecological, aesthetic and political systems informs her work.
 She is a graduate of ConVal High School and Brown University, with advanced degrees from The New School for Social Research and Harvard Graduate School of Design.
 She has two cats and also works in textiles, weaving, knitting, spinning and dying.